HeshamEG/task-app/README.md

 hints :
-- run the app for 1st time will take some time to be installed
+- run the docker for 1st time will take some time to be setupped and install dependancies .
-- i tryied to make some unit testing for redux but i couldn't complete it due too time and my availability
+- i tryied to make some unit testing for redux but i couldn't complete it due too time and my availability .